 If true love is to will the good for someone, then the desire for justice, as the greatest natural virtue, is an expression of love.
-For example, a general would engage only in a just war with an enemy, not targeting women and children, or anything with no military purpose.
+For example, a general would engage only in a just war with an enemy, not targeting women and children, nor anything without a military purpose.
 Such a general would become a complete man.

 Now the principle of justice is “to each his own”, or in other words, in justice a man should get what he is entitled to.
 In particular, a good general will give the enemy exactly what he deserves.

 Answer at the Back of the Book

 The angels are the thoughts of God incarnated in the celestial flesh. ~ Pierre Deghaye, La Naissance de Dieu

 Specifically, there is an angel of the dogs, which serves as the “group I” for all dogs, which lack an “I”.
 This angel will know all the dogs, in a supra-individual way, as non-formal manifestation.
 Presumably you can communicate with that angel and experience your pet “from the inside”, in a much more intimate way.